Serena1432/Katheryne/README.md

 ### Configuration

+* Copy the `.env` file to a new one and rename it to `.env`, then edit the file and specify the token with the `TOKEN` variable.

-Firstly, you should copy the `config.sample` folder into a new one, and rename it to `config`.
+* Copy the `config.sample` folder into a new one, and rename it to `config`.
 After that, config the BOT yourself to your liking based on the instructions below.

 You can view the example of all configurations in the `config.sample` folder.